Contributors

 E.P.
 Lande

 E.P.
-Lande was born in Montreal, but has lived most of his life in the south of France and Vermont, where he now lives with his partner, writing and caring for more than 100 animals, many of which are rescues.
-Previously, he taught at l’Université d’Ottawa where he served as Vice-Dean of his faculty, and he has owned and managed country inns and free-standing restaurants.
-Since submitting less than two years ago, 49 of his stories have been accepted by publications in countries on five continents.
+Lande, born in Montreal, has lived in the south of France and now, with his partner, in Vermont, writing and caring for more than 100 animals.
+Previously, as a Vice-Dean, he taught at l’Université d’Ottawa, and he has owned and managed country inns and free-standing restaurants.
+Since submitting less than three years ago, more than 90 his stories — many auto-fiction — and poems have found homes in publications on all continents except Antarctica.
+His story “Expecting” has been nominated for Best of the Net.
+His debut novel, “Aaron’s Odyssey”, a gay-romantic-psychological thriller, is to be published in 2025.

 Eddie Malone